RanSOM: Second-Order Momentum with Randomized Scaling for Constrained and Unconstrained Optimization: Introduction

 More recent variants, often referred to as SOM-Unif, attempt to relax these smoothness requirements by applying the Mean Value Theorem stochastically.
-Originally introduced for Frank-Wolfe by \citet{zhang2020one} and later adapted to general momentum by \citet{salehkaleybar2022momentum}, this approach samples a uniform midpoint $\hat{x}$ between $x_{t-1}$ and $x_t$ to evaluate the Hessian term $\delta_t = \nabla^2 f_\xi(\hat{x})(x_t - x_{t-1})$.
+This technique was originally introduced for Frank-Wolfe by \citet{zhang2020one}, later adapted to Reinforcement Learning by \citet{salehkaleybar2022momentum} and recently used for general unconstrained optimization \citep{sadiev2025second, khirirat2025better}.
+This approach samples a uniform midpoint $\hat{x}$ between $x_{t-1}$ and $x_t$ to evaluate the Hessian term $\delta_t = \nabla^2 f_\xi(\hat{x})(x_t - x_{t-1})$.
 This provides an unbiased estimator requiring only expected smoothness ($C^2$).
 However, this theoretical robustness comes at a steep computational price.
 Since the evaluation point $\hat{x}$ is distinct from the gradient query points ($x_t, x_{t-1}$), the method requires a dedicated forward and backward pass just for the Hessian-Vector Product.
-This raises the cost to $3(F+B)$ per iteration, effectively negating much of the wall-clock speedup gained from acceleration.
+This raises the cost to $3(F_c+B_c)$ per iteration, effectively negating much of the wall-clock speedup gained from acceleration.